 The least invasive and simplest method to gather information on absorption, distribution, metabolism, and elimination of a compound is by sampling blood or plasma over time.
 Assuming that the concentration of a compound in blood or plasma is in equilibrium with concentrations in tissues, then changes in plasma toxicant concentrations should reflect changes in tissue toxicant concentrations.
 Compartmental pharmacokinetic models consist of a central compartment representing plasma and tissues that rapidly equilibrate with chemical, connected to one or more peripheral compartments that represent tissues that more slowly equilibrate with the chemical (Figure 7–1).
 Chemical is administered into the central compartment and distributes between central and peripheral compartments.
 Chemical elimination occurs from the central compartment, which is assumed to contain rapidly perfused tissues capable of eliminating the chemical (e.g., kidneys, lungs, and liver).
 Compartmental pharmacokinetic models require no information on tissue physiology or anatomical structure, and they are valuable in predicting the plasma chemical concentrations at different doses, establishing the time course of chemical in plasma and tissues and the extent of chemical accumulation with multiple doses, and determining effective dose and dose regimens in toxicity studies.

-Compartmental pharmacokinetic models wherekais the first-order extravascular absorption rate constant into the central compartment (1),kelis the first-order elimination rate constant from the central compartment (1), andk12andk21are the first-order rate constants for distribution of chemical into and out of the peripheral compartment (2) in a two-compartment model, whereask10is the first-order elimination ...
+Compartmental pharmacokinetic models wherekais the first-order extravascular absorption rate constant into the central compartment (1),kelis the first-order elimination rate constant from the central compartment (1), andk12andk21are the first-order rate constants for distribution of chemical into and out of the peripheral compartment (2) in a two-compartment model, whereask10is the first-order elimination rate ...